rkturer/movie-recommender/README.md

 # **Project in Progress!!!**

-## 🎬🎬🎬 A movie recommending program 🎬🎬🎬
+## 🎬🎬🎬 A Movie Recommending Program 🎬🎬🎬

 ## **Phase One**